 How to Implement Dark Mode for WordPress Websites

-STEP 1: Understand and take a note of your default style.css or color options.
+STEP 1: Understand and take note of your default style.css or color options.
 It varies according to the WordPress theme you’re using.
-Make sure you don’t leave out tiny details such as the color combination for hyperlinks, menu elements, footer, code, blockquote, etc.
+Ensure you don’t leave out tiny details such as the color combination for hyperlinks, menu elements, footer, code, blockquote, etc.

 STEP 2: Adjust colors.
 You can add the prefers-color-scheme

-CSS media feature within style.css or to the additional CSS section of WordPress.
+CSS media feature within style.css or in the additional CSS section of WordPress.
 Which is accessible via Dashboard → Appearance → Customize → Additional CSS.

 BEST PRACTICE: It’s recommended to place @media (prefers-color-scheme: dark) {}

-Keep in mind that dark theme isn’t just about replacing colors.
-Don’t use high contrast colors for paragraphs.
+Keep in mind that a dark theme isn’t just about replacing colors.
+Don’t use high-contrast colors for paragraphs.
 Adhere to WebAIM guidelines and Google best practices.
 Good luck!

-Support if you’d like by referring my resume or donating through PayPal.
+Thanks for reading.
+Support if you’d like by referring to my resume.